openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     8%22%5D%7D%7D%7D
 ```

-* `entity_id`: the Client Identifier is an OpenID Connect Federation [@!OpenID.Federation] entity id.
-Processing MUST follow the rules given in [@!OpenID.Federation].
-Automatic Registration MUST be used as defined in [@!OpenID.Federation].
-The authorization request MAY contain a further parameter `trust_chain` parameter.
-The AS MUST obtain client metadata only from the Entity Statement.
-The `client_metadata` or `client_metadata_uri` parameter MUST NOT be present in the authorization request when this `client_id_scheme` value is used.
+* `entity_id`: This value indicates that the Client Identifier is an Entity Identifier defined in OpenID Connect Federation [@!OpenID.Federation].
+Processing rules given in [@!OpenID.Federation] MUST be followed.
+Automatic Registration as defined in [@!OpenID.Federation] MUST be used.
+The Authorization Request MAY also contain a `trust_chain` parameter.
+The Wallet MUST obtain Client metadata only from the Entity Statement(s).
+The `client_metadata` or `client_metadata_uri` parameter MUST NOT be present in the Authorization Request when this Client Identifier scheme value is used.

-* `did`: the Client Identifier is a DID [@!DID-Core].
-The request must be signed with a private key associated with the DID.
+* `did`: This value indicates that the Client Identifier is a DID defined in [@!DID-Core].
+The request MUST be signed with a private key associated with the DID.
 A public key to verify the signature MUST be obtained from the `verificationMethod` property of a DID Document.
-Since DID Document may include multiple public keys, a particular public key used to sign the request in question MUST be identified by the `kid` in the JOSE header.
-To obtain the DID Document, the AS MUST use DID Resolution defined by the DID method used by the Client.
+Since DID Document may include multiple public keys, a particular public key used to sign the request in question MUST be identified by the `kid` in the JOSE Header.
+To obtain the DID Document, the Wallet MUST use DID Resolution defined by the DID method used by the Verifier.
 All Verifier metadata other than the public key MUST be obtained from the `client_metadata` or the `client_metadata_uri` parameter as defined in (#vp_token_request).

 Below is a non-normative example of a signed request when `client_id` is a DID: